We're Your Chimney and Fireplace Partner!

 Yearly chimney and fireplace inspections do more than keep your Lac La Belle fireplace burning well.
 They also find potential safety or structural risks … before they become dangerous.

-Luckily, a cost-effective option exists to replacing or reconstructing damaged flue tiles: a stainless steel chimney liner.
+Fortunately, a cost-effective option exists to replacing or reconstructing damaged flue tiles: a stainless steel chimney liner.
 Butler Chimneys, the top chimney sweep company in Lac La Belle, has installed hundreds of liners in the local area.

 Chimney liner installation is normally a one-day project for Butler Chimneys.
 Flue tiles inside the chimney are broken out.
 The stainless liner for chimneys is lowered from the cap, and attached to the fireplace piping.